-2.3.12 Notice of Rescission
+2.3.122.3.13 Notice of Rescission

-- (1) A Councillor may propose a Motion to rescind a decision of Council provided the previous Resolution, the subject of the Notice of Rescission, has not been acted on. - (2) An actual Notice of Rescission a previous Resolution of Council: - - (a) must be provided to the CEO by 5.00pm the next business day following the Council Meeting at which the Motion was resolved; - (b) is deemed to have been withdrawn if not moved at the Council Meeting at which the Notice of Motion to rescind is included in the Agenda; and - (c) if it is a second or subsequent Notice of Motion to rescind an earlier Resolution, must not be accepted by the CEO until a period of three months has elapsed since the date of the Council Meeting at which the Notice of Motion of rescission was dealt with.

-- (3) Once a Notice of Motion to rescind has been received by the CEO, no further action is to be taken on the Resolution that is the subject of the Notice of Motion to rescind. - (4) Any Councillor providing a Notice of Motion to rescind is required to provide written justification that must include one of the following: - - (a) that the vote may not have accurately reflected the opinion held by the Council Meeting due to the misunderstanding of the Motion or for some other reason; or - (b) new information to hand; or - (c) some vital information has been overlooked. - (5) A Notice of Motion of rescission must include the written endorsement of at least two other Councillors. - (6) The CEO will inform the Councillor in writing whether the Notice of Motion of recission has been accepted or not, and if not, advise the Councillor why not, and then advise the Mayor and the Councillors at the earliest opportunity. - (7) If the Notice of Motion of recission has been accepted, it must be listed on the Agenda of the next available Council Meeting.
+- (1) A Councillor may propose a Motion to rescind a decision of Council provided the previous Resolution, the subject of the Notice of Rescission, has not been acted on. - (2) A motion for rescission is not required where Council wishes to change policy. - (1)(3) An actual Notice of Rescission a previous Resolution of Council: - - (a) must be provided to the CEO by 5.00pm the next business day following the Council Meeting at which the Motion was resolved; - (b) is deemed to have been withdrawn if not moved at the Council Meeting at which the Notice of Motion to rescind is included in the Agenda; and - (c) if it is a second or subsequent Notice of Motion to rescind an earlier Resolution, must not be accepted by the CEO until a period of three months has elapsed since the date of the Council Meeting at which the Notice of Motion of rescission was dealt with. - (2)(4) Once a Notice of Motion to rescind has been received by the CEO, no further action is to be taken on the Resolution that is the subject of the Notice of Motion to rescind. - (3)(5) Any Councillor providing a Notice of Motion to rescind is required to provide written justification that must include one of the following: - - (a) that the vote may not have accurately reflected the opinion held by the Council Meeting due to the misunderstanding of the Motion or for some other reason; or - (b) new information to hand; or - (c) some vital information has been overlooked. - (4)(6) A Notice of Motion of rescission must include the written endorsement of at least two other Councillors. - (5)(7) The CEO will inform the Councillor in writing whether the Notice of Motion of recission has been accepted or not, and if not, advise the Councillor why not, and then advise the Mayor and the Councillors at the earliest opportunity. - (6)(8) If the Notice of Motion of recission has been accepted, it must be listed on the Agenda of the next available Council Meeting.

-2.3.13 Urgent Business
+2.3.132.3.14 Urgent Business

-- (1) If the Agenda for a Council Meeting makes provision for urgent business, business can be admitted as urgent business by Resolution of Council provided that: - - (a) it relates to or arises out of a matter which has arisen since distribution of the Agenda; - (b) cannot reasonably be deferred to the next Council Meeting as the delay would be detrimental to effect of the decision; - (c) it involves a matter of urgency as determined by the CEO; and - (d) it is a matter that cannot be addressed through an operational service request process. - (2) An item of urgent business must not: - (a) substantially affect the levels of Council service; - (b) commit Council to significant expenditure not included in the adopted budget; - (c) establish or amend Council policy; - (d) commit Council to any contractual arrangement; - (e) require, the giving of prior notice in a policy; and - (f) has the potential to directly affect a person's rights, for which they should be afforded an opportunity to communicate their views and have their interests considered. - (3) A Councillor proposing an item of business be admitted as urgent business must lodge it in writing to the CEO no later than 3:00pm on the day of the Council Meeting.

-(4) The CEO will advise the Mayor of any matter they determine appropriate for Council to consider admitting as urgent business.
+(1) If the Agenda for a Council Meeting makes provision for urgent business, business can be admitted as urgent business by Resolution of Council provided that: -

+- (a) it relates to or arises out of a matter which has arisen since distribution of the Agenda; - (b) cannot reasonably be deferred to the next Council Meeting as the delay would be detrimental to effect of the decision; - (c) it involves a matter of urgency as determined by the CEO; and - (d) it is a matter that cannot be addressed through an operational service request process. - (2) An item of urgent business must not: - (a) substantially affect the levels of Council service; - (b) commit Council to significant expenditure not included in the adopted budget; - (c) establish or amend Council policy; - (d) commit Council to any contractual arrangement; - (e) require, the giving of prior notice in a policy; and - (f) has the potential to directly affect a person's rights, for which they should be afforded an opportunity to communicate their views and have their interests considered. - (3) A Councillor proposing an item of business be admitted as urgent business must lodge it in writing to the CEO no later than 3:00pm on the day of the Council Meeting. - (4) The CEO will advise the Mayor of any matter they determine appropriate for Council to consider admitting as urgent business.

-2.3.14 Time Limit for Meetings
+2.3.142.3.15 Time Limit for Meetings